BartoszDadok/BartoszDadok/README.md

 I am also deeply interested in markteing and the bussiness side of product development.

 ## My main project and example of work:
 My main project is mobile app called **Wannabe**, I have been creating it in order to help people prepare for their interview and better understand programming languages.
-There are hundreads of sample interview questions with answers and detailed explanations for frontend technologies.
+There are hundreads of sample interview questions with answers and detailed explanations of frontend technologies.

-**Wannabe App is available in Apple and Play stores:**
+**Wannabe App is available in the Apple and Play stores:**
 - Apple Store - https://apps.apple.com/us/app/wannabe/id6446692315
 - Play Store - https://play.google.com/store/apps/details?id=com.bartoszdadok.Wannabe